 Qualified applicants have expressed a strong interest in working on public interest legislative advocacy.
 Interns are expected to be proactive communicators, excellent writers, flexible, self-aware, and eager learners who have strong analytical skills, thrive in a fast-paced environment, and seek out feedback and learning opportunities.
 Preferred knowledge includes familiarity with basic constitutional principles and civil liberties and civil rights issues.

 Summer Legislative advocacy internships are full-time for 10-12 weeks.
 Internship start and end dates are flexible based on students’ school schedules, but preference is given to students who can start late May or early June.
 Cal Action generally accepts two legislative advocacy interns per summer, and summer interns can anticipate experiencing lobbying during policy committee hearings and floor sessions, as well as perform some more in-depth projects during the legislature’s summer recess.
-Applications for summer internships are accepted beginning December 1st for the following summer term.
+Applications for summer internships are accepted December 1st through January 15th.

 Spring Legislative advocacy internships require a commitment of 16 hours per week for a minimum of 12 weeks.
 Cal Action accepts up to two Legislative advocacy interns per spring, and internship start and end dates are flexible based on students’ school schedules.
 Spring interns will experience some of the preparation for the upcoming legislative year, including analyzing bills as they are introduced, and will experience policy committee hearings.
-Spring lobbying applications are accepted beginning October 1st.
+Spring lobbying applications are accepted October 1st through November 15th.

 To apply, please submit your resume of all paid and unpaid work experience.
 Please also submit concise answers to each of the following questions: